Taniec z gwiazdami season 13

 The 13th season of Taniec z Gwiazdami, the Polish edition of Dancing with the Stars, started on 4 September 2011 and ended in November 2011.
 It was broadcast by TVN.
 Piotr Gąsowski and Natasza Urbańska were the hosts.
-The judges were: Iwona Szymańska-Pavlović, Piotr Galiński and, replacing Beata Tyszkiewicz and Zbigniew Wodecki, were Jolanta Fraszyńska and Janusz Józefowicz.
+Iwona Szymańska-Pavlović and Piotr Galiński returned as judges, and replacing Beata Tyszkiewicz and Zbigniew Wodecki, were Jolanta Fraszyńska and Janusz Józefowicz.

 On 27 November, Kacper Kuszewski and his partner Anna Głogowska were crowned the champions.